-A report from China last week pointed out that cryptocurrency miners were buying up hard drives and SSDs to farm Chia, a cryptocurrency that isn't scheduled to start trading until May 3.
+A report from China last week pointed out that cryptocurrency miners were buying up hard drives and SSDs to farm Chia Coin, a cryptocurrency that isn't scheduled to start trading until May 3.
 While the situation hasn't gotten to the point of a global shortage, new reports from two other Asian publications have confirmed that hard drive pricing has soared through the roof in some regions, and hard drive maker Seagate has confirmed in its quarterly financial earnings that it sees a surge in demand related to cryptocurrency mining.

 Chinese news outlet Time Finance (opens in new tab) launched an investigation at an electronic mall located in Zhongguancun (dubbed as the "Chinese Silicon Valley"), Beijing, to interview some local hard drive dealers.
 Time Finance uncovered the dirty truth behind the price hikes: Besides the increased demand, a small circle of hoarders are astutely stockpiling hard drives to ramp up the pricing.

 According to Time Finance's research, China's hard drive distribution channel starts with the manufacturer, whether it be Western Digital or Seagate.
 The hard drives go through an agent, then a distributor, before finally making their way to the merchant.
 Several sources told Time Finance that there isn't a hard drive shortage.
 However, one of the sources told the publication that the Seagate and Western Digital agents simply aren't shipping out orders.
 Another merchant claimed that Western Digital recently held a meeting where the company purportedly said it wasn't possible to ship orders to the dealers right now, and it had to recall a lot of products.